 Alongside the construction of new homes and toilets, Habitat for Humanity worked with community members to teach people about safe water, sanitation and hygiene (WaSH) practices.
 Helping people to understand the importance of safe hygiene is an effective way to directly lessen the spread of diseases.

-From the 1st July 2020 to 31st July 2021, 200 climate-resilient houses were constructed with the addition of safe toilets- also known as Ventilated Improved Pit (VIP) latrines.
-These districts were chosen because they are highly susceptible to flooding and the people there face ongoing challenges to maintain their houses.
-In many instances, families homes can be completely destroyed, leaving them with no option but to move out of the area or rebuild.
+Each of the 200 climate-resilient houses had the addition of safe toilets- also known as Ventilated Improved Pit (VIP) latrines.
+The people living in the chosen districts face ongoing challenges to maintain their houses.
+Families homes can be completely destroyed by floods which leaves them with no option but to move out of the area or rebuild.

-Of the new homes and toilets that were built, 707 children (below 18 years old) and 52 elderly (aged 60 years and above) people benefitted.
-A further 86 people with disabilities were also able to benefit from the project with improved accessibility being a key elements of the new houses.
+707 children (below 18 years old) and 52 elderly (aged 60 years and above) people were serve during this project.
+A further 86 people with disabilities were also able to benefit from the project.
+Improved accessibility is a key elements of the new houses.

-The work in Malawi has also seen the implementation of property rights sessions to help people understand their housing and land rights, Environmental and Social Management Plans (ESMPs), and many other educational sessions.
-With this learning, people within the communities of Zomba and Phalombe can make informed decisions about their homes and finances to build a better future for themselves and others.
+Work in Malawi has seen the implementation of property rights sessions to help people understand housing and land rights.
+Environmental and Social Management Plans (ESMPs), and many other educational sessions are a part of this.
+With this learning, people in Zomba and Phalombe can make informed decisions about their homes and finances.
+This knowledge will help them to build a better future for themselves and others.

 If you are inspired by our work in Malawi and would like to help us continue to support families to live in safe and decent housing around the world, please consider donating today.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.